defi-wonderland/design-docs/protocol/l2-forked-tests.md

 #### L2 `ProxyAdmin` Upgrade

 It's possible to upgrade the L2 `ProxyAdmin` contract to allow limited delegated calls, enabling NUT scripts to execute within the `ProxyAdmin` context and perform contract upgrades.
-While this change would allow us to deploy new implementations and upgrading the proxies, configuration settings in these new implementations can be managed by verifying `tx.origin` rather than `msg.sender` as the Depositor Account.
+While this change would allow us to deploy new implementations and upgrade the proxies, configuration settings in these new implementations can be managed by verifying `tx.origin` rather than `msg.sender` as the Depositor Account.
 We consider this approach semantically correct as it still verifies that the Depositor Account is the originator of the transaction.

 ```solidity
 contract L2ProxyAdmin is ProxyAdmin {